-If the Headteacher believes that it may be beneficial in either resolving the complaint or gathering further information, she may consider requesting an early face to face meeting.
+If the Principal/Head teacher believes that it may be beneficial in either resolving the complaint or gathering further information, he / she may consider requesting an early face to face meeting.
 For the purposes of any meetings held within this procedure, the complainant may be accompanied by someone to help in the explanation of the complaint or simply to provide support.
-This should, however, not be a legal representative.
-The Headteacher may also be accompanied by a suitable person if they wish.
+This should however not be a legal representative.
+The Principal/Head Teacher may also be accompanied by a suitable person if they wish.
 A copy of this policy will also be enclosed with the acknowledgement.